hanihzr/Road2Endeksa/README.md

 ## Description:

-This is an assignment after a job interview with [Endeksa](https://www.endeksa.com/)  that was sent to me with the following description:
+This is an assignment for a job interview with [Endeksa](https://www.endeksa.com/)  that was sent to me with the following description:

 ```
 ENDEKSA FE: